UMWEDU/umw-finaid-sync/_pages/freshman-timeline.md

 <tbody>
 <tr>
 <td width="135"><strong>Prior to January 1</strong></td>
-<td width="420">Students and parents of dependent students: Apply for a Federal Student Aid ID, so that you can complete your <a href="https://fsaid.ed.gov">FAFSA</a> after January 1.</td>
+<td width="420">Students, and parents of dependent students: Apply for a <a href="https://fsaid.ed.gov">Federal Student Aid ID</a>, so that you can complete your FAFSA after January 1.</td>
 </tr>
 <tr>
 <td width="135"><strong>January 1</strong></td>